skurnal2/ReactProjects/README.md

-# 30 Projects In 75 Days
+# React Projects
-An effort to create 30 demo apps within 75 days
+Creating Web as well as Mobile apps using React (ReactJs and React Native)

 ## Here is the list of apps created